Gruntfuggly/todo-tree/README.md

 This extension quickly searches (using <a href="https://github.com/BurntSushi/ripgrep">ripgrep</a>) your workspace for comment tags like TODO and FIXME, and displays them in a tree view in the explorer pane.
 Clicking a TODO within the tree will open the file and put the cursor on the line containing the TODO.

+Found TODOs can also be highlighted in open files.

 <img src="https://raw.githubusercontent.com/Gruntfuggly/todo-tree/master/resources/screenshot.png">

 *Note: The tree will only appear when it finds some TODOs.*